 USGS scientists with expertise in soil restoration and revegetation of highly disturbed landscapes were invited to collaborate with Moab UMTRA revegetation staff.
-A Memorandum of Understanding (MOU) was drafted between the two agencies extending until 2025.
-As mentioned previously, in fall 2020, 336 experimental plots were installed in the well field (Zone 17) with the purpose of researching revegetation variables (e.g., soil amendments, seed mixes, fertilizers, biocrust inoculations, watering regimes, etc.).
+A Memorandum of

+Understanding (MOU) was drafted between the two agencies extending until 2025.
+In fall 2020, 336 experimental plots were installed in the well field (Zone 17) with the purpose of researching revegetation variables (e.g., soil amendments, seed mixes, fertilizers, biocrust inoculations, watering regimes, etc.).
 Baseline data was collected in summer 2021.
+Further data collection occurred in 2022.

 Research performed on site by USGS and UMTRA staff can be used as a tool for successful revegetation of the site.
 Research should also be used to develop scientific literature that will be beneficial to the broader community of land managers and scientists involved in ecological restoration of disturbed landscapes.
+Discussions are currently happening with USGS regarding the future of the plots.
+Results from the study will be applied to revegetation goals and activities.